Graduate Application Requirements

 Application Components

-Note on MA in Speech-Language Pathology Program: All applicants must submit an application through the CSDCAS common application as well as the GW application portal.
-Visit the MA in Speech-Language Pathology program page in the GW Bulletin for requirements details.
+Note on MA in Speech-Language Pathology Program: All applicants must submit an application through the CSDCAS common application.
+Once the CSDCAS application is submitted, applicants will receive an email to set up an account in the GW application portal to complete the supplemental questions and pay the GW application fee.

 A transcript is required from each college and university attended, regardless of whether or not a degree program was completed.
-Transcripts should be uploaded to the "Education" section of the online application.
+Transcripts should be uploaded to the "Academic History" section of the online application.
 Your uploaded transcript must meet the following requirements:

-• Be from the institution.
-Self-written copies are not accepted.
+- Be from the institution.
+Self-written copies are not accepted, including MSWord documents or self-edited transcripts.

 Additional tips: